This post may contain affiliate links. Read our disclosure page for full details.

 So grab your partner.
 Here are 13 romantic things to do in Quebec City, including where you should stay!

-So start practice your French…(kissing that is!)
-And get ready for a romantic Christmas adventure in Quebec.
+So start practicing your French…(kissing that is!)
+And get ready for a Christmassy romantic getaway in Quebec City.

-13 Romantic Things to Do in Quebec City at Christmas Time
+13 Romantic Things to Do for Christmas in Quebec City

 Wander Down the Adorable Rue du Petit Champlain